joelfnogueira/ConDiGA/README.md

 Options:
-  -c, --contigs PATH              path to the contigs file  [required] -ta, --taxa PATH                path to the taxanomic classification results
+  -c, --contigs PATH              path to the contigs file  [required] -ta, --taxa PATH                path to the taxonomic classification results
                                   file  [required]
   -g, --genes PATH                path to the genes file  [required] -cov, --coverages PATH          path to the contig coverages file